-On September 10, 2019, MAXIM entered into a credit agreement with two related parties, Alpine Capital Corp. and Prairie Merchant Corporation, with respect to a \$75 million, one-year, 12% per annum, revolving, secured loan (the "Convertible Loan").
-On October 3, 2019, conversion pricing of the Convertible Loan was increased from \$1.90 per share to \$2.25 per share and an additional extension of six months was added to the loan.
-Alpine Capital Corp. is a company majority owned by M. Bruce Chernoff, a director, Chair of the Board, Chief Executive Officer and significant Shareholder of the Corporation and Prairie Merchant Corporation is a company owned and controlled by W. Brett Wilson, a director and significant Shareholder the Corporation.
-The drawn amounts under the Convertible Loan (including accrued interest) of up to \$75 million, may be converted at the election of each lender based on their respective sharing percentage of funds advanced and owing thereunder (being 50/50)) at a conversion price of \$2.25 per share, resulting in the maximum number of Common Shares that may be acquired by each lender on conversion of the Convertible Loan (assuming such loan is fully drawn) of 16,666,667 Common Shares.
-On December 19, 2019, MAXIM entered into an additional senior secured credit agreement with ATB Financial (ATB) and in connection therewith, the lenders under the Convertible Loan agreed to subordinate the security granted under the Convertible Loan to the security granted to ATB under the ATB credit agreement and agreed that repayment of Convertible Loan principal will not otherwise be permitted during the initial thirty-five month term of the ATB loan.
+On September 10, 2019, MAXIM entered into a credit agreement with two related parties, Alpine Capital Corp. and Prairie Merchant Corporation, with respect to a \$75 million, one-year, 12% per annum, revolving, secured loan (the "Convertible Loan"), convertible at the discretion of the lenders into Common Shares of the Corporation.
+On October 3, 2019, conversion pricing of the Convertible Loan was increased from \$1.90 per Common Share to \$2.25 per Common Share and an additional extension of six months was added to the loan.
+Alpine Capital Corp. is a company majority owned by M. Bruce Chernoff, a director, Chair of the Board and significant Shareholder of the Corporation and Prairie Merchant Corporation is a company owned and controlled by W. Brett Wilson, a director and significant Shareholder of the Corporation.
+On December 19, 2019, MAXIM entered into an additional senior secured credit agreement with ATB Financial ("ATB") and in connection therewith, the lenders under the Convertible Loan agreed to subordinate the security granted under the Convertible Loan to the security granted to ATB under the ATB credit agreement and agreed that repayment of Convertible Loan principal will not otherwise be permitted during the initial thirty-five month term of the ATB loan.
 On November 6, 2020, the Convertible Loan Agreement was amended to allow for up to 4 additional extensions of the Convertible Loan with the final maturity date no later than March 25, 2023.
-On June 30 2021, the Convertible Loan Agreement was amended to extend the maturity date to September 25, 2026.
-Total interest and fees paid under the Convertible Loan (not including the amendment fee) was \$3.9 million in 2022 and as at December 31, 2022, the Corporation had \$29.4 million outstanding under the Convertible Loan.
+On June 30, 2021, the Convertible Loan Agreement was amended to extend the maturity date to September 25, 2026.
+Total interest and fees paid under the Convertible Loan (not including the amendment fee) was \$2.8 million in 2024.
+On November 7, 2024, MAXIM received a notice of conversion from the lenders under the Convertible Loan to convert all of the amounts owing thereunder, being \$29.4 million, into Common Shares.
+Under the terms of the Convertible Loan, the lenders under this facility received 13,083,735 Common Shares based on a conversion price of \$2.25 per Common Share.
+In addition, MAXIM and the lenders under the Convertible Loan mutually agreed to terminate the facility and as a result, no further amounts are owing or available under this facility.